 As a progressive disease, dementia can be broadly categorised into three phases: mild, moderate, and severe.
-People in severe or late-stage dementia can experience, not only severe memory loss, but physical symptoms of pain, substantial difficulties with eating and swallowing, limited or no speech, immobility and inability to control bodily functions.
+People in severe or late stage dementia can experience, not only severe memory loss, but physical symptoms of pain, substantial difficulties with eating and swallowing, limited or no speech, immobility and inability to control bodily functions.
 People in the later stages typically require assistance with nearly all aspects of personal care.

-A person with advanced dementia is said to be approaching their 'end-of-life' when they are likely to die within the next 12 months.
-However, due to other comorbidities, people with dementia may qualify for palliative care at any stage of the disease process, especially if they have other complicating factors, such as organ failure or cancer.
+A person with advanced stage dementia is said to be approaching their 'end-of-life' when they are likely to die within the next 12 months.
+However, due to other co-morbidities, people with dementia may qualify for palliative care at any stage of their journey, such that people with mild to moderate dementia may be in the end stage of other terminal comorbidities, such as organ failure or cancer.